Rosmarie Honegger: Academic career

 Honegger was born in 1947 and grew up in Emmental, Switzerland.
+She developed an early interest in plants, and was recommended to study lichens by a biology teacher.
+This led to a research project involving compiling a flora of her home town, which, in 1967, led to her earning a prize at an international science fair in San Francisco.
+The same year, she began studies at the University of Basel.

-She graduated with a PhD in biology from the University of Basel in 1976.
+Honegger earned her PhD in biology from the University of Basel in 1976.
+Her doctoral research examined the structure and function of the ascus (the spore-bearing structure) in the lichen genus Lecanora, using microscopic techniques.
 In 1977 she accepted a postdoctoral research position in the Institute of Plant Biology at the University of Zurich.
 After a time working at the University of California, Riverside she returned to Switzerland as professor in the Institute of Plant Biology of the University of Zurich.
 Honegger retired in 2009 as Emeritus Professor.
 From 2011 she worked with Dianne Edwards, a palaeobotanist at the Cardiff University on lichen fossils found on the Welsh borderland.

 Honegger was awarded the International Association for Lichenology's Acharius Medal for her lifetime work in lichenology in 2008 and in 2015 she received the Linnean Medal recognising her contribution to the natural sciences.
+She was one of the "Fifty influential lichenologists" discussed in Ingvar Kärnefelt's 2011 review of the scientific progress of lichenology and the scientists who study it.

-Among the lichens named in her honour is Xanthomendoza rosmarieae, described in 2011 by Sergei Yakovlevich Kondratyuk and Ingvar Kärnefelt.
+Among the lichens named in her honour is Xanthomendoza rosmarieae, described in 2011 by Sergey Kondratyuk and Kärnefelt.